mahfooz-code/hive-tutorial/query/join/hive-join.md

 #	CROSS JOIN

 	This returns all row combinations in both the tables to produce a Cartesian product.
+	The CROSS JOIN statement does not have a join condition.
+	The CROSS JOIN statement can also be written using join without condition or with the always true condition, such as 1 = 1.
 	It has m * n rows.

 	SELECT emp.name, emph.sin_number